Turn failing CI/CD pipelines into 30-second explanations.

 AI root-cause analysis

-Swap between OpenAI and Alibaba Qwen per tenant.
-Logs are chunked, deduplicated, and scored — you only pay for what matters.
+Logs are chunked, deduplicated, and scored before they hit our analysis layer — you only pay for the signal that actually matters.

 GitLab webhook + OAuth